-- 6.11 Where an application for an occasional licence relates to a temporary structure such as a marquee, a layout plan must be submitted with the application showing the exact area to be licensed including any area designated for outdoor drinking.
-The plan should also show the location of the temporary structure as it relates to any permanent structures. - 6.12 The Board expects any outdoor drinking area to be clearly delineated with barriers. - 6.13 For large scale events such as pop concerts, displays, and festivals, the applicant for an occasional licence must submit with their application an Alcohol Management Plan which details, amongst other things, how the alcohol will be sold, the types of alcohol, and the measures put in place to support the licensing objectives.
+- 6.13 Where an application for an occasional licence relates to a temporary structure such as a marquee, a layout plan must be submitted with the application showing the exact area to be licensed including any area designated for outdoor drinking.
+The plan should also show the location of the temporary structure as it relates to any permanent structures. - 6.12 The Board expects any outdoor drinking area to be clearly delineated with barriers. - 6.14 For large scale events such as pop concerts, displays, and festivals, the applicant for an occasional licence must submit with their application an Alcohol Management Plan which details, amongst other things, how the alcohol will be sold, the types of alcohol, and the measures put in place to support the licensing objectives.
+Compliance with the Alcohol Management Plan will be an additional condition on the licence.